thisisiron/QFormer_Pretraining/README.md

 # Pre-training Q-Former
 This repository contains code for pre-training Q-Former using the transformers library.
-The code supports both training from scratch and converting pre-trained LAVIS BLIP-2 models to the PyTorch transformers format.
+The code supports training converting pre-trained LAVIS BLIP-2 models to the PyTorch transformers format.

 ### Features